savishy/simple-dropbox-client/README.md

 ### Notes

 * This tool uses the [Dropbox Java Core API](https://www.dropbox.com/developers-v1/core/start/java).
 The core libraries are already packaged into the repo.
 * This is an Eclipse project, so you can import it into Eclipse as File > Import > Existing Projects into Workspace.
+* You will need ant if you want to build from the command-line.

 ## Syntax

+	java -jar DropboxHelper.jar ACTION ARG1 ARG2 [ARG3]
+	ACTION: required. can be one of
+			listfiles
+			listdetails
+			download
+			uploadandshare
+	ARG2: 	required.
+Provide a valid directory in the target dropbox account.
+	ARG3: 	required if ACTION = download | uploadandshare.
+			Provide the exact filename that you want to interact with.

+##Examples

+List filenames in path /a/b/c/d:

+	java -jar DropboxClient.jar listfiles /a/b/c/d\n

+List filenames with details in /a/b/c/d

+	java -jar DropboxClient.jar listdetails /a/b/c/d\n

+Upload a local file to Dropbox and get a shareable URL to it:

+	java -jar DropboxClient.jar uploadandshare /a/b/c/d file.exe

 ## Version History